Thank you for visiting my course notes. Here are some upcoming opportunities to learn from me and my colleagues in person:

 University of Kansas

 Multilevel models are powerful statistical models that partition multiple sources variation that may be present due to dependencies in data.
 Also known as hierarchical linear models mixed effects models, multilevel models extend traditional linear models (such as regression or analysis of variance) to analyses where data structures are clustered, nested, or hierarchical in nature.
 This workshop presents an introduction to multilevel models featuring their use in cross-sectional analyses.
 By attending the workshop, participants will gain an understanding of the multilevel modeling approach and will be able to evaluate and conduct basic multilevel model analyses.

-The week long workshop will span topics in an integrated framework, with the first day being a review of general linear models beginning with unconditional models and the rules of model comparisons.
+The topics spanned in the workshop will be discussed in an integrated framework, with the first day being a review of general linear models beginning with unconditional models and the rules of model comparisons.
 The second day will feature two-level models: adding random components and adding single predictors, including a discussion of predictor centering techniques.
 The third and fourth day will be spent on multilevel models with multiple predictors and models with three or more levels.
 The final day will be spent discussing advanced topics: multilevel models with multivariate predictors and crossed random effects models.